MatthewDaws/AccessibleLaTeX/make4ht.md

     <a href="#XBJM">[2, ???]</a> for a modern treatment).

 There is nothing strange in the input LaTeX file to suggest why many different `spans` would be produced.

+It was suggested to me to use the [tidy](https://github.com/htacg/tidy-html5) programme on the output.
+On Windows, you need to install this separately, e.g. [from here](http://www.paehl.com/open_source/?HTML_Tidy_for_HTML5).
+However, this didn't do anything structural to the HTML code.

 This is (almost) a breaking feature as far as I am concerned.
 The whole principle behind accessibility is to produce rather minimal HTML code which has clearly defined semantic meaning, and then to use CSS to provide styling.
 Then automated tools (like screen-readers) have an easier time understanding the structure of the document.